dojoengine/book/src/cairo/hello-dojo.md

 Scarb.toml
 ```

-Dojo projects largely resemble standard Cairo projects, with the distinction being a special attribute tag to define your data models, which we will use as components in this example.
+Dojo projects bear a strong resemblance to typical Cairo projects.
+The primary difference is the inclusion of a special attribute tag used to define your data models.
+In this context, we'll refer to these models as components.

+As we're crafting an ECS, we'll adhere to the specific terminology associated with Entity Component Systems.

 Open the `src/components.cairo` file to continue.